SableRaf/openprocessing-downloader/README.md

    - List the sketch IDs matching the parameters in `config.js`.
    - Download each sketch’s metadata, code, and assets.
    - Save everything to the `downloads/` folder.

+## Limitations

+- Private sketches can not be accessed via the API.

 ## License